 A. All fees that would have been imposed by this Article upon the Foreign LLC had it applied for and received a certificate of registration.

-B. Fifty percent of the amount owed under subsection (e)(1)(A) above or $5,000.00, whichever is less.
+B. Fifty percent of the amount owed under subsection (e) (1) (A) above or $5,000.00, whichever is more.

-2. The Foreign LLC shall pay the amount owed under subsection (e)(1) to the Department.
+2. The Foreign LLC shall pay the amount owed under subsection (e) (1) to the Department.
 The Director shall not issue a certificate of registration to the Foreign LLC until the amount owed is paid.